terra-money/cosmwasm-contracts/contracts/assert_limit_order/README.md

 ## Usage

-To use the Assert Limit Order contract, simply include a `MsgExecuteContract` AFTER your `MsgSwap` within the SAME transaction.
+To use the Assert Limit Order contract, simply include a `MsgExecuteContract` BEFORE your `MsgSwap` within the SAME transaction.

 | Chain ID       | Contract Address                               |
 | -------------- | ---------------------------------------------- |